ballerina-platform/ballerina-dev-website/learn/installing-ballerina.md

 [Download the DEB file or RPM file](/downloads) and double-click on it to launch the installer.
 The installer guides you through the installation process and installs the Ballerina distribution to `/usr/lib64/ballerina`.

 > **Info:** Alternatively, you can use either of the below commands to install Ballerina using the downloaded DEB or RPM file.
-Replace the `<ballerina-home>/<ballerina-binary>.deb` or `<ballerina-home>/<ballerina-binary>.rpm` with the actual file path.
+Replace the `ballerina-linux-installer-x64-<BALLERINA-VERSION>.deb` or `ballerina-linux-installer-x64<BALLERINA-VERSION>.rpm` with the actual file path.

 For the DEB file:
 ```
-dpkg -i <ballerina-home>/<ballerina-binary>.deb
+dpkg -i ballerina-linux-installer-x64-<JBALLERINA-VERSION>.deb
 ```

 For the RPM file:
 ```
-rpm -i <ballerina-home>/<ballerina-binary>.rpm
+rpm -i ballerina-linux-installer-x64<JBALLERINA-VERSION>.rpm
 ```

 ## Installing via the Ballerina language ZIP file

 > **Note:** Before you install Ballerina using the ZIP file, ensure that you have Java Development Kit (JDK) version 1.8 installed.

 1. [Download the Ballerina language ZIP file] (/downloads) and unzip it to a preferred location using an archiver tool of your choice.
-This creates a directory named ballerina-<version> in your system.
+This creates a directory named ballerina-<VERSION> in your system.

 2. Follow either of the steps below depending on your operating system to configure your system environment to run Ballerina:

  - **For Linux or Mac OS:** set the PATH environment variable to point to the bin directory of the unzipped Ballerina distribution.
  - **For Windows:** add a new environment variable specifying the following values:
    - **Variable name:** PATH
    - **Variable value:** The location of the bin directory of the unzipped Ballerina distribution.
-For example, C:\Program Files\Ballerina\ballerina-<version>\bin
+For example, C:\Program Files\Ballerina\ballerina-<VERSION>\bin

-## Installing from source
+## Building from source

-Alternatively, follow the instructions below to install Ballerina from the source.
+Alternatively, follow the instructions below to build Ballerina from the source.

 ### Setting up the prerequisites